fangfufu/Linux-Fake-Background-Webcam/README.md

     $ sudo modprobe v4l2loopback devices=1 exclusive_caps=1 video_nr=2 card_label="fake-cam"

-which will create a virtual video device `/dev/video2`, however, this will no persist past reboot.
+which will create a virtual video device `/dev/video2`, however, this will not persist past reboot.
 (Note that the `exclusive_caps=1` option is required for programs such as Zoom and Chrome).